mustard221/Shooter-Game/README.md

     Environment:
     - https://nyknck.itch.io/citypackpixelart

-    Remaining visual assets were made using Aseprite.
+    Original art made with Aseprite
+    Gameplay video made with Clipchamp.

 What I Am Most Proud of in the Assignment:
 Learning more, new skills and increasing my comfortability with using Godot.
 I also quite liked the theme I went for and overall enjoyed creating the game.

 What I Learned:
-I learned many new elements within Godot, such as having a greater understanding of different nodes I hadn't really used before and figuring out new ways to code things.
+I learned many new elements within Godot, such as having a greater understanding of different nodes and mechanics I hadn't used much before.
+I've gotten a much stronger foundation in using Godot.